websavers/centos2alma_openvz/README.md

 During the run of almaconvert8 you will probably see the following warnings.
 Ones about Plesk repos can be safely ignored:
 > Warning!
 Unsupported repositories detected

+The --convert stage using almaconvert8 can appear to hang for several minutes at a time.
+This is normal in all cases we've encountered.

 Logs from almaconvert8 will be stored in /root/almaconvert8-$CTID.log

 The process takes approximately 35 minutes on a server with just 1 domain.
 Perhaps an additional 10 minutes when many domains.